shuozhixu/Modelling_2024/README.md

 The simulation requires files `in.elastic`, `displace.mod`, `init.mod`, `potential.mod`, `min.CoCrNi_27nmx_27nmy_27nmz_350KMDMC.dat`, and `CoCrNi.lammps.eam`.
 Make one change in `init.mod`:

-- Change the last number (by default 1.) of line 50 to the correct ratio identified in the prior lattice parameter calculation, i.e., the first of the three numbers you recorded for the CSRO case.
+- Change the last number (by default 1.) of line 50 to the correct ratio identified in the prior lattice parameter calculation, i.e., the first of the three numbers we recorded for the CSRO case.

 Since the elastic constants are in the [1-10]-[11-2]-[111] system, they should be [converted](https://github.com/shuozhixu/elastic_tensor) to those in the [100]-[010]-[001] system.